The Takeaway:

 The Honeywell DR90 is portable and petite enough to still provide more power and a generous 40% greater water extraction than the smaller Honeywell DR65.
 This allows the dehumidifier to operate optimally in an area of up to 2,800 square feet in size.

 Designed to function in cooler areas, this is another advantage that deems the DR90 worth paying a little extra for, especially when being used in a crawl space area.
-The DR90's adjustable humidistat, which responds to fluctuations in the humidity level, works automatically, in effect eliminating the burden of manual regulation.
+The DR90’s adjustable humidistat, which responds to fluctuations in the humidity level, works automatically, in effect eliminating the burden of manual regulation.
 The unit includes a MERV 11 air filter, which is fine-tuned to destroy even the tiniest of air particles and mold spores.
-Additionally, Honeywell includes a five-year manufacturer's warranty with the DR90 providing the consumer long term piece of mind in their purchase.
+Additionally, Honeywell includes a five-year manufacturer’s warranty with the DR90 providing the consumer long-term peace of mind in their purchase.

 For homeowners looking to eliminate harmful airborne molecules and allergens without the worry of constant maintenance, the Honeywell DR90 is a sensible, trustworthy choice certainly worthy of its price tag.